osynge/converge/README.md

         pub credentials: Option<ConfigRabbitMqCredentials>,
     }

-When using Fields types that also implement `Converge` you can mark fields as also supporting `Converge` with the `converge` attribute, this then allows `converge` to be used on this structure by `converge`.
+When using Fields types that also implement `Converge` you can mark fields as also supporting `Converge` with the `#[converge(nest)]` attribute, this then allows `converge` to be used on this structure by `converge`.

-As can be seen in the Quickstart These fields are typically [Option](https://doc.rust-lang.org/std/option/)\<T\>.
-This allows the implementation to detect that the field is not set and get it from the default should that have a value.
-It is possible to have T typed fields that are not Optional values, but this not usually as it reduces the

-The type T is bound to implement `Converge` or `Clone`.
+Alternatively fields can be marked with a custom strategy for custom converging.

+    # [converge(strategy = converge::strategies::vec::replace_empty)]

+Where the strategy is set to a function in the form:

+    fn custom_function<T>(lhs: T, rhs: T) -> T

+Where `T` matches the type of the field.
+The `converge` crate includes some common generic strategies sorted in modules by container type.

 ## How to integrate data sources